zschreiner/Fun-Bot/README.md

 Fun Bot
 =======

-PlugWoot!
-A autowoot script which is used for plug.dj
+A script which is used for plug.dj

 I don't mind you guys using this script just long as nothing is to be changed on it.